 Jason (@spray_guy) is the OMAFRA Application Technology Specialist.
-BSc (Biology and Psychology), MSc (Plant science), PhD (Plant cell electrophysiology '03).
+BSc (Biology and Psychology '96), MSc (Plant science '98), PhD (Plant cell electrophysiology '03).
 Jason studies and teaches methods to improve the safe, effective and efficient application of agricultural inputs in specialty crops, field crops and controlled environments.
-He is the co-administrator of Sprayers101, author of the Airblast101 Handbook he's also a slow cyclist and runner.
+He is the co-administrator of Sprayers101, co-author of the Airblast101 Textbook, slow cyclist, slower runner.

 This article isn’t about best practices, or social contracts, or innovative new technologies.
 It’s just a fascinating bit of history.
 If it has any moral at all, perhaps it’s to remember where we came from.
 I wonder where we’ll be tomorrow?

 Let’s be clear – the practices described in this article are anachronistic and while I shouldn’t judge from my 2020 high-horse, they’re flat-out terrible.
 Don’t see them through nostalgic eyes.
 Instead, be thankful that sprayers and practices have evolved.

 Here’s the background.
 A colleague of mine, a grower and well-respected pesticide safety / sprayer expert, recently held a farm auction in Innerkip, Ontario.
 He sent me a photo of his family sprayer, used in Oxford county in the 50s and 60s.
 I fell in love with it.